aabbtree77/MNIST-0.17/README.md

 [Rodrigo Benenson's list](https://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html) is not up to date and is unfair w.r.t. classics which got trully surpassed by convnets on MNIST only very recently, around 2018-2021.

-To my knowledge, the best classical (non-deep learning) system for the MNIST digit recognition is to employ a simple Gaussian kriging with max-pooled log-Gabor filters of [Peter Kovesi][Peter Kovesi].
+To my knowledge, the best classical (non-deep learning) system for the MNIST digit recognition is to employ Gaussian kriging with max-pooled log-Gabor filters of [Peter Kovesi][Peter Kovesi].
 These are my own experiments so I will provide here some more details.

 Kovesi's filters must be with the default parameters tuned for image reconstruction, not discrimination.
 Attempts to find better parameters lead to a dead end.
 Prior to the max-pooled log-Gabor stage an input image needs to be split into x and y Sobel-filtered channels.
 Kriging details: Gaussian kernel interpolator whose sigma is set to the mean distance between the input patterns. **No hyperparameters**.
 As the kernel matrix is too big to fit into 16 GB RAM, the [tiled Cholesky decomposition][tiled Cholesky] needs to be implemented (code upon request), but this presents no problems on the machine with 64GB of RAM which I used to have in Lugano 2014!